SHIMA0111/Marquetry/REPLACE_TO_RUST_ENGINE.md

-all ops — bitwise, or with explicitly documented and opt-in nondeterministic exceptions; dtype capability gating tests (per the §3.2 matrix) verify that creating a tensor of an unsupported dtype on the device, transferring one to it, or an NEP 50 promotion whose result dtype is unsupported (e.g., f32 × f64 → f64 on Metal) all raise the documented unsupported-dtype error — never a silent downcast; CNN training on Metal beats CPU.
+all ops — bitwise, or with explicitly documented and opt-in nondeterministic exceptions; dtype capability gating tests (per the §3.2 matrix) verify that creating a tensor of an unsupported dtype on the device, transferring one to it, or an NEP 50 promotion whose result dtype is unsupported (e.g., f32 tensor × f64 NumPy scalar → f64 on Metal — the f64 operand arrives from the host, since no f64 tensor can exist on the device) all raise the documented unsupported-dtype error — never a silent downcast; CNN training on Metal beats CPU.
 The parity + determinism + capability suite defined here is reused by Phases 6–7.*

 **Phase 6 — CUDA backend.**
 cudarc plumbing, cuBLAS GEMM, PTX kernel pipeline (build.rs / cudaforge), stream-ordered pooling.
-*Exit: same parity suite green on CUDA; CI strategy documented (self-hosted or vendor CI).*
+*Exit: the Phase 5 parity + determinism + capability suite green on CUDA; CI strategy documented (self-hosted or vendor CI).*

 **Phase 7 — wgpu backend (AMD / Windows / Intel / Web).**
 WGSL kernel set; GEMM via a kernel **generator** (workgroup tiling + register blocking, specialization per dtype/tile config, autotuned — following burn's published multiplatform-matmul techniques and the TFJS/ORT WebGPU kernel designs, not a naive shader); buffer-limit handling, readback ergonomics;
 `wasm32` build of marquetry-core + browser smoke test.
-*Exit: parity suite green on Vulkan (AMD) and Metal-via-wgpu; a wasm32 build of marquetry-core (rayon disabled) gates CI; a demo training loop runs in a browser, exercising async readback and the documented error paths for buffer limits and unsupported dtypes (e.g., f64 on wgpu).*
+*Exit: the Phase 5 parity + determinism + capability suite green on Vulkan (AMD) and Metal-via-wgpu; a wasm32 build of marquetry-core (rayon disabled) gates CI; a demo training loop runs in a browser, exercising async readback and the documented error paths for buffer limits and unsupported dtypes (e.g., f64 on wgpu).*